 In addition to running his studio based in New York City, Joel is a Professor of Architecture at Yale University.
 Prior to joining the Yale faculty, he was the Director of the Graduate Program in Architecture at Parsons School of Design and an Assistant Professor at Princeton University.
 Joel received both a B.A. and M.Arch from Columbia University.

-The editor of Stud: Architectures of Masculinity (Princeton Architectural Press, 1996), Sanders frequently writes about art and design, most recently in Pin-up, Art Forum and the Harvard Design Magazine.
+The editor of Stud: Architectures of Masculinity (Princeton Architectural Press, 1996), he frequently writes about art and design, most recently in Pin-up, Art Forum and the Harvard Design Magazine.
 His monograph, Joel Sanders: Writings and Projects, was published by Monacelli Press in 2005.
 Groundwork: Between Landscape and Architecture, co-edited with Diana Balmori, was released by Monacelli Press in 2011.

 Senior Architect, Project Manager

-Prior to joining JSA, Greg Epstein was a Senior Designer and Project Architect at the acclaimed firm of Gwathmey Siegel & Associates Architects, involved in a variety of residential, commercial, and institutional projects throughout the United States.
+Greg brings years of experience realizing design visions, and has led JSA design teams through cost estimating, construction documents, spec-writing, and construction administration.
+Prior to joining JSA, he served as a Senior Designer and Project Architect at the acclaimed firm of Gwathmey Siegel & Associates Architects, where he oversaw the design and construction of a variety of residential, commercial, and institutional projects throughout the United States.